SiddiqSoft/CosmosClient/docs/index.md

 ### `CosmosClient::CosmosClient()`

 Empty default constructor.
-All of the

-Move constructor and assignment operators and move operators have been deleted.
+All of the move constructor and assignment operators and move operators have been deleted.

 ### `CosmosClient::configuration()`